odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

         url: /destinations/india/states/rajasthan/cities/udaipur/
         title: Udaipur
         content: >-
-          A two-hour flight takes you to lovely Udaipur.
-Set around the vast Pichola Lake and dominated by dramatic palaces, Udaipur is surely Rajasthan’s most picturesque city.
+          A two-hour flight today takes you to lovely Udaipur.

+          Set around the vast Pichola Lake and dominated by dramatic palaces, Udaipur is surely Rajasthan's most picturesque city.
 High whitewashed houses and narrow, winding alleys lend it an almost medieval charm.
           The huge City Palace, still the residence of the Maharana, is carved out of yellow sandstone and stands on the banks of Lake Pichola, from where you have fabulous views over the lake and the famous Lake Palace Hotel.
       - type: hotel
         url: >-
           /destinations/india/states/rajasthan/cities/udaipur/hotels/jagat-niwas-palace-hotel/